Julius C. "Bud" Shaw Professor of Sports History

 - School of History and Sociology

 Johnny Smith is the Julius C. "Bud" Shaw Professor of Sports History and Associate Professor of History.
-His research focuses on the history of sports and American culture.
+He is also the Interim Associate School Chair in the School of History and Sociology.

 In 2021, Netflix released Blood Brothers: Malcolm X and Muhammad Ali, a feature documentary based on Smith's book.

 His writing has appeared in the Wall Street Journal, Washington Post, The Daily Beast, Slate, The Undefeated, Smithsonian Magazine, Reviews in American History, and The American Historian, among others.